rupeshtiwari/rupeshtiwari/README.md

 - [Angular Monorepo Nrwl.NX sample](https://github.com/rupeshtiwari/coding-examples-angular-monorepo-with-nx)
 - [Angular Monorepo Nrwl.NX sample with _advance_ Azure CI/CD](https://github.com/rupeshtiwari/coding-examples-angular-monorepo-nx-azure-ci-cd)

-### UI-Composition and Micro-Frontend Example using Angular and NgRx
+### UI-Composition and Micro-Frontend Example using Angular and NgRx FREE

 In general Big ball of mud is not good architecture.
 Therefore, nowadays microservice architecture is popular.
 Therefore, in the UI also engineers are trying to apply micro-frontend architecture.
 I have used angular and ngrx to try to solve UI Composition and created one e-store app to demonstrate the solution.
 Feel free to check out the source code and live app.
 I have created composed ui application demonstrating using sales and finance services and creating e-commerce online application to show products, cart and checkout pages.
 Here is the live [demo for ui composition example/demo app](http://www.rupeshtiwari.com/coding-example-estore-angular-ui-composition/#/products).